Best Hotels in London

 - 2 Star Hotel London: EasyHotel Victoria; tiny rooms, but central and honest about it.

 Luxury seekers may enjoy exploring a London 5 star hotel with midweek spa offers; rates can drop 15–20% versus weekends.
+This strategy often helps secure an affordable hotel in London without compromising experience.

 Best Hotels in London Based on Location